igrishaev/virtuoso/README.md

 INFO: Retrying request to {}->http://127.0.0.1:8080
 ~~~

-Other HTTP clients may fail with "too many open connections" error.
-The right
+Handling 2000 parallel connections is too many.
+Other HTTP clients may fail with
-approach would be to use `v/pmap` with a window size:
+"too many open connections" error.
+The right approach would be to use `v/pmap`
+with a smaller window size:

 ~~~clojure
 (time